x5a/hipproblems/searchrunner/README.md

 The response should look identical to a scraper API response except that it will contain results from all providers while still sorted by agony.

+In addition to the correctness of the code you submit, **we also care about the quality.** Understand that this sample of work represents you, and use all best practices in your implementation.
+We place a high premium on code readability at Hipmunk, and your code will be evaluated with that in mind.

 # Testing

 A basic test script has been included.
 To use it, make sure both the scraper API and your API are running then simply run `python -m searchrunner.scraperapi_test`.